 The Must-Know Numbers To Grow Your Law Firm with Ryan Kimler, Net Profit CFO, in the Podcast Series

-In the podcast episode, Sasha and Ryan Kimler discuss the differences between bookkeepers, accountants, and CFOs, emphasizing the importance of hiring a CFO even for small law firms with less than $2 million in revenue.
+In this podcast episode, Sasha and Ryan Kimler discuss the differences between bookkeepers, accountants, and CFOs, emphasizing the importance of hiring a CFO even for small law firms with less than $2 million in revenue.
 They highlight that many lawyers lack financial knowledge, and Ryan suggests improving profitability by evaluating billing, maintaining payroll expenses at 40% of revenue, and keeping four to six months of expenses in reserve to ensure a high return on investment per attorney.

 "To grow revenue and profit, you must evaluate how attorneys are billing and the ROI per attorney." — Ryan Kimler